rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/unsafety.rst

         .. code-block:: rust

-            fn example_function() {
+            fn example_function() -> bool {
                 unsafe {
                     std::transmute<bool>(3_u8)
                 }
             }

-        A necessary condition to read the value behind a pointer is that it points to a live allocation.
+        A necessary condition to read the value behind a pointer is that it points to a valid allocation.
-        This is never the case for the live pointer, therefore reading a null pointer is undefined behavior.
+        This is never the case for a null pointer, therefore reading it is undefined behavior.
         See the safety precondition of :std:`std::ptr::read`.

         .. code-block:: rust